 Going plant-based doesn’t have to be an all-or-nothing way of eating.
 Overall, more people are eating fewer animal products and more whole plant foods — which can be great steps for health and for the environment.

-For instance, Meatless Monday is a global movement to cut out the meat at least one day a week.
-And flexitarian eating creates a category for plant-based eaters who include occasional meat or fish in a mostly vegan, or “vegan-ish,” diet pattern.
+Meatless Monday is also a global movement that began in 2003 to cut out meat at least one day a week.
+It continues to be a popular approach for many people and organizations trying to add more plant-based foods to their diets.
+And flexitarian eating creates a category for plant-based eaters who include occasional meat or fish in a mostly vegan, or “vegan-ish,” dietary pattern.

-More and more — whether they identify as vegan or vegetarian or not — people are choosing to incorporate vegan and plant-based meals into their way of eating.
+More and more people — whether they identify as vegan, vegetarian, plant-based, flexitarian, or omnivore — are choosing to incorporate vegan and plant-based meals into their way of eating.

-Above all, at Food Revolution Network, we stand for healthy, ethical, sustainable food.
-And we believe in a “big tent” approach that is welcoming and supportive of everyone moving in a healthier direction — regardless of their ideology or label.
+Above all, at Food Revolution Network we stand for healthy, ethical, and sustainable food for all.
+And we believe in welcoming and supporting everyone to move in a healthier direction — regardless of their ideology or label.

-We want to see healthy, whole, plant-powered food that is delicious, available, and affordable to all — including more food that focuses on whole plants in a beautiful and enticing way.
+We want to see healthy, whole, plant-powered food that is delicious, available, and affordable to all — including more food that focuses on whole plants and that is presented in beautiful and enticing ways.

 And we want to help more people everywhere make conscious, healthy choices about what they eat — and why.